Homology operations and cosimplicial iterated loop spaces: Convergence of operations

 We now turn to the Browder operation, which is fundamentally an algebraic operation.
-Regarding $\K S^n$ also as a constant cosimplicial simplicial $\K$-module, we can iterate \cite[Theorem~\thmtensorproducts]{me2a} to get that bottom of the diagram
+Recall that in \cite{me2a} we proved a theorem which stated that in homology the map $\phi_\mess$ is compatible with tensor products, in the sense that the diagram commutes.
+Regarding $\K S^n$ also as a constant cosimplicial simplicial $\K$-module, we can iterate this theorem to get that bottom of the diagram

 commutes.
 The left hand composite

 can be seen a cosimplicial extension of the usual external Browder operation (see \cite[p.184]{may}).
 The right hand composite is given by

 The composite is equal to We see this show up as the the bottom left portion of the commutative diagram